 Jenny Creek Trail to Yankee Doodle Lake is a 9.8 mile out and back trail located near Nederland, Colorado that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking and trail running and is accessible from May until October.
+The trail is primarily used for hiking and trail running and is best used from May until October.